artemiomorales/artemiomorales/README.md

 ## Background

 Twelve years across product engineering and client work — Automattic, VSA Partners (IBM), and Pixafy — plus my own studio since 2018.
-Journalism degree from Penn State with a focus in visual communication, which is where the interactive work started: my thesis was a full-length interactive ebook.
+Journalism degree from Penn State with a focus in visual communication, which is where the interactive work started: my thesis was a full-length multimedia ebook.

 ## Elsewhere